Corey Seager Player Props: Rangers vs. Yankees

 Corey Seager At The Plate

+- He has homered in 22.2% of his games this season, and 4.9% of his plate appearances.

-- In 22 games this season (50.0%), Seager has picked up an RBI, and in 11 of those games (25.0%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Seager has had at least one RBI in 48.9% of his games this season (22 of 45), with two or more RBI 11 times (24.4%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.